sbenhaim/mpls/README.md

 (post "Here I am!")
 ```

-If your Max logging window is open (Max > Window > Max Window), you will see `Here I am!` printed there.
+If your Max logging window is open (Max > Window > Max Window), you'll hopefully see `Here I am!` printed there.

 Now create a `bang` object and connect it to `mpls`.